ISdemoOrganization/next-app/Tasks.md

 # Day 5
 * Explain the need for kubernetes
 * Explain the kubernetes components
-* Install kubectl
+* Enable the GCP Kubernetes engine
+* Create a cluster with small resource nodes
+* Setup gcloud and kubectl to our personal account and cluster
 * Create a small deployment for our dockerized app
 * Create a small LoadBalancer service to expose our app to the host machine

-# Day 6
-* Enable the GCP Kubernetes engine
-* Create a cluster with small resource nodes
-* Configure kubectl to use gcp k8s cluster
-* Deploy our deployment to the gcloud cluster
+* Deploy the resources to the gcloud cluster
-* Note the NodePort > LoadBalancer change we have to make

 # Day 7
 * Explain the need for helm